 Buying Guitars Online Without Trying

 Trying anything first before buying is always preferred.
 There is no doubt.
 This is the method to which we can rest assured that we are getting what we expect and nothing less.

-We have bought and received PLENTY of guitars and gear over the years that were bought online.
-Yes it is true, sometimes we have gear arrive that has been damaged.
+We have bought and received plenty of guitars and gear over the years that were bought online.
+Yes, it’s true, sometimes we have gear arrive that has been damaged.
 Whether during shipping (which is normally the case) or damaged during manufacture.

 But in almost all cases these issues were resolved quickly and efficiently, by the other party or the shipping company.

-If you have ever shopped for anything online, you know the power of the review!
-Normally the first thing most people do before even reading the description is look at the reviews.
-This lets us know whether or not the product is good.
+If you have ever shopped for anything online, you know the power of the feedback!
+Normally, the first thing most people do before even reading the description is look to see what others have said.
+This lets us know whether the product is good.

 But are they always accurate?

 In my experience, there are a lot of people who leave negative assessment for silly things.
 I’m sure you know this to be true as well.

 But what happens when the product is a killer acoustic guitar but was damaged in shipping?
 Is that worthy of a negativity?
 I don’t believe so.
 The fact is, the guitar might be one amazing instrument that might fit you like none other!

 If we take them at face value, we might lose an amazing experience from a great guitar!